-Candidates for the Ph.D. in Education degree may apply eight courses/32 credits of their doctoral program toward a Master of Education, or Ed.M. degree from HGSE or an A.M.-in-passing from GSAS.
-Ph.D. in Education students may apply for a master's degree only after they have completed at least 16 courses (64 credits) since enrolling in the Ph.D. program.
+Candidates for the Ph.D. in Education degree may apply 32 credits of their doctoral program toward a Master of Education, or Ed.M., degree from HGSE or an A.M.-in-passing from GSAS.
+Ph.D. in Education students may apply for a master's degree only after they have completed at least 64 credits since enrolling in the Ph.D. program.
 Students should review the program requirements and consult with the relevant Ed.M.
-Program Director while completing Ph.D. coursework.
-Some Ed.M. programs may require specific, non-negotiable requirements (e.g. practicum hours).
-Though many Ph.D. requirements overlap with Ed.M. program requirements or course substitutions may be accepted by the Program Director, it is ultimately at the Program Director's discretion whether or not the Ed.M. will be approved with coursework completed from the Ph.D. program.
+Program Director or Co-Chair regarding degree pursuit options.
+Some Ed.M. programs may require specific, non-negotiable requirements.
+Though some Ph.D. requirements overlap with Ed.M. program requirements and course substitutions may be permitted, it is ultimately at the Program Director or Co-Chair's discretion to approve a Ph.D. in Education student's request to participate in/graduate from the particular Ed.M. program using coursework completed for the Ph.D.